ProGamerCode/azure-iot-sdk-java/device/iot-device-client/devdoc/requirement_docs/com/microsoft/azure/iothub/transport/https/httpsiothubconnection_requirements.md

 **SRS_HTTPSIOTHUBCONNECTION_34_059: [**If this config is using x509 authentication, this function shall retrieve its sslcontext from its x509 Authentication object.**]**

+**SRS_HTTPSIOTHUBCONNECTION_34_063: [**If this function encounters a NoRouteToHostException or UnknownHostException upon sending the http request, this function shall notify its listener of a retryable ProtocolConnectionStatusException.**]**

+**SRS_HTTPSIOTHUBCONNECTION_34_064: [**Upon receiving a response code from the service from the HTTP request, this function shall check if that response code signifies a connection status exception and, if it is, this function shall notify its listener of that exception.**]**

 ### sendHttpsMessage